akexorcist/photo-picker-challenge/README.md

 # Photo Picker Challenge
 ---
-If someone tells you that your job as a programmer or Android Dev will be replaced by Generative AI in the future, give them this task to do.
+If someone tells you that your job as a programmer or Android dev will be replaced by Generative AI in the future, give them this challenge to do.
 This will make your job safe.

 ## What you have to do
 Complete the Android UI Test provided in the `MainActivityTest.kt` file to ensure it functions correctly on both the latest Android version and the older version with the legacy Image Picker.